Vitaee/Vitaee/README.md

 <img src="https://media.giphy.com/media/l0MYC0LajbaPoEADu/giphy.gif" width="100px"></h2>

-I am a software engineer student from North Cyprus🇹🇷 I describe myself as a Machine Learning and Data Science Enthusiast.
-The first year of my university I met with that two things.
+I am a software engineer student from North Cyprus🇹🇷 I describe myself as a friendly social person.
+The first year of my university I met with friends and create a little software crew.
 I love to code with Python.
 Love to learn new things.
 You can reach me via gmail , canilguu@gmail.com

 **Portfolio site: ( Soon )**